 In May, a new organization called Learning Heroes released a survey with a startling finding: 90 percent of parents believe that their children are performing at "grade level" or higher in their schoolwork.
 Setting aside the debate over what "grade level" even means, by any reasonable definition many of these parents, if they are being frank with the pollsters and themselves, are sorely misinformed.
-In fact, only about a third of U.S. teenagers leave high school ready for credit-bearing college courses.
+Consider that only about a third of U.S. teenagers leave high school ready for credit-bearing college courses.

-Providing a more honest assessment of student performance was one of the goals of the Common Core initiative and the new tests created and adopted by states meant to align to the new, higher standards.
-Those tests are much tougher than they used to be, with failure rates in many states approaching those reported on the National Assessment of Educational Progress.
-Yet on the heels of their first administration in most states in the spring of 2015, and the reporting of results in the months following, parents seem to be as ill-informed as ever.
-(The 2016 Education Next poll indicates that lower proficiency rates haven't shaken parents' view that their schools deserve As and Bs, either.)
+Providing a more honest assessment of student performance was one of the goals of the Common Core initiative and the new tests created by states that are meant to align to the new, higher standards.
+And, as reported in these pages, those tests are much tougher than they used to be, with failure rates in many states approaching those reported on the National Assessment of Educational Progress (see "After Common Core, States Set Rigorous Standards," features, Summer 2016).
+Yet on the heels of their first administration in the spring of 2015, and the reporting of results in the months following, parents seem to be as ill-informed as ever.
+(The 2016 Education Next poll indicates that the lower proficiency rates haven't shaken parents' view that their schools deserve As and Bs, either.)
 Why might that be?
 And what could policymakers or entrepreneurs do to change that?

 First, let's acknowledge the challenge at hand.
-Plugged-in parents are constantly getting feedback about the academic performance of their children, almost all of it from teachers.
+Conscientious parents are constantly getting feedback about the academic performance of their children, almost all of it from teachers.
 We see worksheets and papers marked up on a daily or weekly basis; we receive report cards every quarter; and of course there's the annual (or, if we're lucky, semiannual) parent-teacher conference.
-If the message of most of this feedback is "your kid is doing fine!" then it's going to be tough for a single "score report" from a distant state test administered months earlier to convince us otherwise.
+If the message from most of these data points is "your kid is doing fine!" then it's going to be tough for a single "score report" from a distant state test administered months earlier to convince us otherwise.
 After all, who knows my kid better: his or her teacher, or a faceless test provider?